numberthink/repository/README.md

-# How to commit to a Git repository
+# How to commit

+...to a Git repository.

 If you're like me and lack commitment in your life, you've come to the right place.